javajon/code-analysis/README.md

 ### How do I get set up? ###

 * Install [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) (or any other Kubernetes solution)
+* Install kubectl and verify `kubectl version` runs correctly
 * Clone this project with Git
-* Verify kubeCtl version runs correctly
 * Apply the Postgres secret.
-In the k8s directory run: "kubectl create secret generic postgres-pwd --from-file=./password"
+In the k8s directory run: `kubectl create secret generic postgres-pwd --from-file=./password`
 * Change directory to k8s and run the deploy.sh script.
 This scripts uses KubeCtl to stand up the cluster containing SonarQube engine and dashboard.
 On Windows use the Git Bash command prompt to run Bash scripts.
-* If your Kubernetes cluster is not at 192.168.99.100 you will have to modify the externalIP in sonar-service.yaml before running the deploy script.
-See next section to verify your IP.

 ### How do I analyze my code? ###

-* Using Gradle ensure the [SonarQube plugin](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle) is present and has exposed the task "sonarqube"
+There is an example project called `microservices`.
+Within is a Gradle build that will fully build a microservice to a Docker registry.
+The microservice is based on java, Springboot and MyBatis.

+The Gradle task `sonarqube` will generate and publish results to a SonarQube service.

+* Using Gradle, run<p>
-* Run "./gradlew -Dsonar.host.url=$(minikube service sonar --namespace sonar --url)/sonar sonarqube"
+`gradlew -Dsonar.host.url=$(minikube service sonar --namespace sonar --url)/sonar sonarqube`

-* After the analysis completes this command navigates to the SonarQube dashboard "minikube service sonar --namespace sonar" When the browser tab appears, append "/sonar" to the end of the url.
+* After the analysis completes, use this next command to navigate to the SonarQube dashboard `minikube service sonar --namespace sonar`

+When the browser tab appears, append `/sonar` to the end of the URL.

+Independent of SonarQube, there is a Gradle task `check` will generate an extensive list of example analysis reports in the build directory.
+These come from a variety of analysis plugins that have been added to this Gradle project.

 ### Technology stack ###